matheusads/koper_tech_challenge/README.md

 but thinking in who will read I opt for this way.

 For the sake of simplicity of these project I also didn't use git branches.
-My commit are have a lot of code too.
+My commits have a lot of code too.
 In real case it should be with small pieces of code.